kinnala/scikit-fem/README.md

 - Added: `ElementTriCCR` and `ElementTetCCR`, conforming Crouzeix-Raviart finite elements
 - Fixed: `Mesh.mirrored` returned a wrong mesh when a point other than the origin was used
-- Fixed: `MeshLine` constructor accepted only NumPy arrays and not plain Python lists
+- Fixed: `MeshLine` constructor accepted only numpy arrays and not plain Python lists
 - Fixed: `Mesh.element_finder` (and `CellBasis.probes`, `CellBasis.interpolator`) was not working properly for a small number of elements (<5) or a large number of input points (>1000)
 - Fixed: `MeshTet` and `MeshTri.element_finder` are now more robust against degenerate elements
 - Fixed: `Mesh.element_finder` (and `CellBasis.probes`, `CellBasis.interpolator`) raises exception if the query point is outside of the domain